Unless you’ve been hiding from every incarnation of the news ever (I wouldn’t blame you). Then you’ve heard about the Tenant Fees Ban.

-The act does not prevent you from recovering damages arising from a breach of contract via the normal channels of deposit deduction or court action.
+The fees ban does not prevent you from recovering damages arising from a breach of contract via the normal channels of deposit deduction or court action.

 Well for a start your tenants will be able to claim from you any money they shouldn’t have paid via the First-tier tribunal.
-If you charge illegal fees you won’t be allowed to serve a Section 21 notice until they’ve been paid.
+If you charge illegal fees you won’t be allowed to serve a Section 21 notice until they’ve been repaid to the tenant.

-Trading Standards will be enforcing the legislation, if you’ve breached the legislation it is considered a civil offence that comes with a fine of up to up to £5,000 for a first offence.
-If you charge another illegal fee within 5 years of the initial fine it’s considered a criminal offence and comes with fines of up to £30,000.
+Trading Standards will be enforcing the fees ban, if you’ve breached the legislation it is considered a civil offence.
+For a first offence you could be charged a fine of up to up to £5,000.
+If you charge another illegal fee within 5 years of the initial fine, it’s considered a criminal offence and comes with fines of up to £30,000.
 You may also be subject to a banning order under section 14 of the Housing Act 2016.

-Each time you request a prohibited payment it is considered a breach of the legislation, so you could face multiple offences for multiple prohibited payments.
+Each time you request a prohibited payment it is considered a breach of the fees ban, so you could face multiple offences for multiple prohibited payments.

-While Trading Standards will be enforcing the Bill, letting agents will also face tighter regulations.
+While Trading Standards will be enforcing the fees ban, letting agents will also face tighter regulations.
 Letting agents used to be able to operate without any qualifications or professional oversight.
-The Bill doesn’t introduce these tighter rules for letting agents.
+The fees ban doesn’t introduce these tighter rules for letting agents.
 It’s something the government claims will come shortly after the Bill.